UFC Fight Night: Emmett vs. Topuria: Predictions & Analysis

 A few statistical edges stand out.
 Zhumagulov throws significantly more leather — a 5.0 sig. strike per minute gap.
 Zhumagulov is far more active with takedowns, averaging 1.2 more per 15 minutes.
 Van has tighter striking defense, making opponents miss more often.

 The Pick: Zhalgas Zhumagulov over Joshua Van.
 The model gives Zhumagulov a slight nod at 63% — this could easily go either way.
-Notably, the betting market has Van at 34% implied while our model sees 37% — a 3-point disagreement that could signal value.
+The market and our model are aligned — the line looks fair.

 Chepe Mariscal vs Trevor Peek